sergioromero48/PostgreSQL_Database/README.md

 Real-time sensor dashboard (Streamlit + Plotly) that ingests serial data from an MCU (e.g. ESP32) and stores every reading to a CSV file for plotting (Temperature, Humidity, Light, Precipitation, Water Level).
 Optional live weather overlay via OpenWeather and map via Folium.

 ---
 > ⚠️ Windows notes: The Windows / TCP bridge workflow has not been fully end-to-end tested yet.
 Core logic is cross-platform, but direct COM passthrough limitations in Docker Desktop mean you should treat the Windows instructions as experimental.
-Prefer running inside WSL when possible and report issues you encounter.
+Prefer running inside WSL or (recommended) run the app **without Docker** on Windows and let it access the serial port directly.
+Report any issues you encounter.

 ## 1. Features
 - Auto‑starting background worker (`serial_worker.py`) that reads serial or a TCP serial bridge.